srishtibhasin/srishtibhasin.github.io/index.md

 ![DDKpi_plot](/assets/images/DDKpi_plot.png)

 ## RISE Germany Internship
-As part of the DAAD German Exchange Service, I was awarded a placement at TU Dortmund where I worked with PhD students at the IceCube experiment.
+As part of the DAAD German Exchange Service, I was awarded a placement at TU Dortmund where I worked with PhD students at the IceCube experiment on improving measurements with ML.
 IceCube is a neutrino observatory located at the South Pole searching for neutrinos arriving at Earth from high-energy astrophysical events.

 One of the challenges posed by an experimental setup based at the South Pole is the lack of resources available for on-line data analysis.
 This means that collected data is only fully exploited with several months delay after being shipped to laboratories around the world.
 Using supervised machine learning techniques, namely Random Forest regression algorithms, I obtained an improvement upon the rudimentary reconstruction of particle energies that could be carried out at the Pole.
 Such an improvement can allow for the identification of interesting astrophysical events in real-time, and therefore open up the possibility for a host of follow-up studies by other observatories and telescopes.